top of page

 Is there a JET community in Iwate?

 Long story short, not right now.
-Our predecessors ran AJET a long time ago and then, it fizzled out... but we are definitely working on restarting a JET community for past, present and future JETs in the Iwate community!
-Starting with this website, we are working on creating a Discord community for all Iwate JETs as a point of contact for event organisation.
-We will update this here when it is ready, so please join if you would like to participate in our community!
+Our predecessors ran AJET a long time ago and then it fizzled out... but we are definitely working on restarting a JET community for past, present and future JETs in the Iwate community!
+Along with this website, we have a LINE group for all current Iwate JETs.
+If you haven't been added to it by your predecessor or other JETs in the area, contact us and we'll get you added right away!

-How do people deal with the snow and ice?
+How do people deal with Iwate's snow and ice?

 Wear layers.
 Many JETs come from warm climates with no snow.
-But a lot of them have been able to thrive by not being shy to put a few bucks down to make sure they have enough heaters, allowing extra time for commute, and wearing more layers (including long underwear, top and bottom).
+However, many have been able to thrive by buying enough heaters, allowing extra time for commute, and wearing more layers (including long underwear, top and bottom).
 While grippy shoes are helpful, walking carefully is probably an even more important learned skill.
-Picking up snowboarding or skiing can be a way to think of positives, as well.
+Picking up snowboarding or skiing can be a good way to take advantage of the climate as well.

 Why does everything close early?

 It's mostly true that things close earlier in Iwate, especially compared to Tokyo, Osaka and Kyoto.
+Buses on weekends also tend to finish service before 9 PM too.
 That being said, it's more about knowing where to look.
-The same kinds of places that are open late in the aforementioned mega-cities generally do exist in Iwate, if you figure out where to look.
-That being said, buying a Netflix or other streaming account, studying online, gaming, inviting others over for board games, or so on is often found to be a better way to spend evenings by some.
+The same kinds of places that are open late in the aforementioned mega-cities generally do exist in Iwate.
+That being said, some JETs prefer buying a Netflix or other streaming account subscription, studying online, gaming, inviting others over for board games, or so on to spend their evenings.

 Why are shinkansen tickets so expensive?

 However, you can make it cheaper by buying your shinkansen ticket well in advance.
-If you buy your ticket within 20 days prior to your trip, you may be eligible for special discounts that range from 5% to 50% off.
-Usually they are around 20% off from 20 days, but even a few days beforehand, you can get a 5% discount off your shinkansen ticket.
+If you buy your ticket within 20 days prior to your trip, you may be eligible for special discounts (トクだ値) that range from 5% to 50% off.
+Discounts are usually around 20% off from 20 days, but even a few days beforehand, you can get a 5% discount off your shinkansen ticket.
 If you frequently go to Sendai or Tokyo, these discounts will come in handy.

 Here is the website for more details.
-If you don't understand Japanese, do ask your supervisors to help you create an account and nagivate the website.
-Once you get the hang of it, you should be able to use it without knowing too much Japanese.
-One of the advantages of this website is that you can also link your ticket to your Suica, meaning you won't need to worry about holding a paper ticket on your shinkansen ride.
+If you don't understand Japanese, ask your supervisors to help you create an account and navigate the website.
+Once you get the hang of it, you should be able to use it even without knowing that much Japanese.
+One of the advantages of this website is that you can also link your ticket to your IC card, meaning you won't need to worry about holding a paper ticket on your shinkansen ride.

 You can also look into the English version of Ekinet to get a JR East Pass.
 These tickets offer 5 days of travel on the JR Lines (including shinkansen) from Hakodate to the Tokyo area for a reasonable price.